Yuchen971/yuchen.one/pages/Data Warehousing.md

 				- ![Screen Shot 2022-03-03 at 11.21.08 PM.png](../assets/Screen_Shot_2022-03-03_at_11.21.08_PM_1646378479176_0.png)
 		- Task 3
 		  collapsed:: true
-			- Data mart decreases due to the size of fact table too large, Design [[aggregate fact table]] enable queries have better performance:
+			- [[Data Mart]] decreases due to the size of fact table too large, Design [[aggregate fact table]] enable queries have better performance:
 				- What are the most popular cruises?
 				- Which cruises produce the most revenue?
 				- Which place do we visit most often?